Cisco Security Agent

-Cisco Security Agent (CSA) was an endpoint intrusion prevention system software system made originally by Okena (formerly named StormWatch Agent), which was bought by Cisco Systems in 2003.
+Cisco Security Agent (CSA) was an endpoint intrusion prevention system software made originally by Okena (formerly named StormWatch Agent), which was bought by Cisco Systems in 2003.

-The software is rule-based, and examines system activity and network traffic, determining which behaviors are normal and which may indicate an attack.
+The software is rule-based and it examines system activities and network traffic, determining which behaviors are normal and which may indicate an attack.
 CSA was offered as a replacement for Cisco IDS Host Sensor, which was announced end-of-life on 21 February 2003.
-This end-of-life action was the result of Cisco's acquisition of Okena, Inc., and the Cisco Security Agent product line based on the Okena technology would replace the Cisco IDS Host Sensor product line from Entercept.
+This end-of-life action resulted from Cisco's acquisition of Okena, Inc., and the Cisco Security Agent product line based on the Okena technology would replace the Cisco IDS Host Sensor product line from Entercept.

 As a result of this end-of-life action, Cisco offered a no-cost, one-for-one product replacement/migration program for all Cisco IDS Host Sensor customers to the new Cisco Security Agent product line.
-The intent of this program was to support existing IDS Host Sensor customers who choose to migrate to the new Cisco Security Agent product line.
+The intent of this program was to support existing IDS Host Sensor customers who chose to migrate to the new Cisco Security Agent product line.

 All Cisco IDS Host Sensor customers were eligible for this migration program, whether or not the customer had purchased a Cisco Software Application Support (SAS) service contract for their Cisco IDS Host Sensor products.

 CSA uses a two or three-tier client-server architecture.
-The Management Center 'MC' (or Management Console) contains the program logic; an MS SQL database backend is used to store alerts and configuration information; the MC and SQL database may be co-resident on the same system.
+The Management Center (MC) (Management Console) contains the program logic.
+An MS SQL database backend is used to store alerts and configuration information.
+The MC and SQL database may be co-resident on the same system.